 The world’s largest animal, the blue whale, feeds offshore in the upwelling zones near Kangaroo Island and the Bonney Coast.

 Read our story to learn more about the species that you might spot: How to tell different whale species apart.

 Tips for whale watching

-You can enjoy watching these magnificent whales breaching, body-rolling and tail-lobbing from viewing platforms, boats and planes, or by booking with a private tour operator.
+You can enjoy watching these magnificent whales breaching, body-rolling and tail-lobbing from viewing platforms or by booking with a private tour operator.

 Start watching whales this season – it’s a breathtaking experience that you’ll never forget.
 Here are some quick tips to get you started: